stelzinga/MF/Management_Framework.md

 1. Initial Funding for Assets, Staff and Suppliers
 2. Continuous funding for Operating Costs
 3. Investing in the Future of the Venture (funding Projects)
 4. Optimizing the above a.k.a.
-Capital Management
+Capital Management across multiple entities within the Venture see, [## Legal].

 As discussed in [## Liabilities] & [## Equity] Capital can be achieved through:
 - Long term debt